Alma Mater: Brigham Young University

 It's primarily the stage of the process we focus on.
 The investing role focuses on sourcing companies, then doing the diligence (and ultimately, deciding whether SGE should invest).
-Portfolio Operations is primarily post-investment - meaning we accelerate growth after the partnership has been forged.
+Portfolio value creation is primarily post-investment - meaning we accelerate growth after the partnership has been forged.
 Post-investment, we help onboard companies, get to know them, then partner with them to accelerate growth on a variety of strategic topics (like, go-to-market, talent & org, Key Performance Indicators, and customer success).

 I've worked closely with a variety of companies, but most heavily with Poppulo, an internal communications software, and Phorest, a salon scheduling and marketing tool.
 My favorite projects have been helping put together a multi-year strategy and execution plan, best practices around customer success, and strengthening go-to-market through account-based marketing - all of which were for different companies.
 I enjoy working in an agile environment that allows me to go between our portfolio companies and use my consulting background to gain direct exposure to high-growth tech companies.

-A combination of things made me ready for a position on SGE's Portfolio Growth + Ops team: participating in an entrepreneurial project during my undergrad, working in management consulting, and getting general exposure to the venture capital/private equity industry.
+A combination of things made me ready for a position on SGE's Portfolio Value Creation team: participating in an entrepreneurial project during my undergrad, working in management consulting, and getting general exposure to the venture capital/private equity industry.
 Management consulting teaches you to think in an organized, methodical way.
 You learn to think from a client's perspective to optimize value-add.
 I learned to strengthen my ability to get up to speed on a business and their issues in order to effectively sift through data and noise, nail pain points, and arrive at recommendations.

 Aside from skillset, as much as I loved consulting, I think it also made me want to understand what happened post-consultative services and see the company through its growth.